PAP Flap

 The 4 flap breast reconstruction refers to bilateral DIEP flaps and bilateral PAP flaps performed at the same time.
 This is a unique operation that is only employed in specific situations.
 In a subset of patients the abdomen or thigh alone will not provide enough tissue for total breast reconstruction.
 By using both the abdomen and the thighs as is done in the 4 flap breast reconstruction we can obtain adequate skin and volume to perform total breast reconstruction.
 In these complex situations using only one location would compromise the final aesthetic result.
 The use of multiple flaps avoids this compromise to the breast.
 Additionally it allows a more conservative surgery at the donor site ultimately limiting the morbidity of the thighs and abdomen.

-Dr. Haddock performs these procedures with his partner Dr. Teotia.
-Together they are pioneers in this procedure and have one of the largest experiences with 4 flap breast reconstruction in the country.
+Dr. Haddock and his partner are pioneers in this procedure and have one of the largest experiences with 4 flap breast reconstruction in the country.

 Choosing Your Surgeon